 One of the greatest challenges of building an API is building one that will last.
 This is especially true for Web APIs, where you are creating both a contract between you and your users and a programming contract between your server and the client.

-While the function of an API may be fairly straightforward and simple, the process of choosing which type to build, understanding why that type of API is best for your application, and then designing it to work effectively is key to giving your API a long life and making sure that it’s used by developers.
+While what an API is and how it functions may be fairly straightforward and simple, the process of choosing which type to build, understanding why that type of API is best for your application, and then designing it to work effectively is necessary to giving your API a long life and making sure that it’s used by developers.

 Download the eBook, Undisturbed REST: A Guide to Designing the Perfect API, for a closer look at the principles and best practices for designing APIs.
 You’ll find that by adhering to these guidelines you will not only create a better API, but save a lot of time and money doing so.